Johor Plantations Group Bhd (previously Kulim (Malaysia) Bhd)

 -

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also states that it embraces the national food security programme.
+The company reports its own commitment to food security.

 -

-[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
 The company also initiated the Green Book Project which covers 9.30 ha to promote and train the local communities to increase productivity and ensure long-term food security.
-This information is externally verified by the Control Union.
+This information is externally verified by BSI.

 -